 - Give Formal Notice To Your Spouse – A licensed process server will serve your petition to your spouse, who has 20 days to respond.
 In many uncontested divorces, this is a mere formality, as couples have already reached an agreement on major issues.
 But in contested divorces, in which major issues are likely to be disputed, the other party’s response usually contains a counter-petition.

 - File Motions – You or your spouse may file motions, which are formal requests to the court to initiate some kind of action.
-In divorce petitions that involve children, common motions are to request temporary custody, temporary child support, and temporary spousal support.
+In divorce petitions that involve children, common motions are to request temporary custody, and temporary spousal support.
 It’s important to understand that motions are merely requests, and there’s no guarantee that a judge will agree to them.